From the Blue Ridge Mountains in the north to the sandy beaches of the southeast, there are so many unique places to visit in Georgia!

 Cool Small Towns to Visit in Georgia

 Nestled amongst the surrounding breathtaking beauty of the Appalachian Mountains is a Bavarian-inspired town, Helen, that ranks among the most unique places to visit in Georgia.

-With lots of natural beauty and artsy charm, there are plenty of things to do in and around the town.
+With lots of natural beauty and artsy charm, there are plenty of things to do in Helen and the surrounding area.